PickledDog/hardmpu-wt/README.md

 This is a clone of ab0tj's HardMPU board.
 I wanted one with a "Wave Blaster" header, so... here it is!
 If you don't need to install a wavetable module on your HardMPU, rather use ab0tj's original board.
 In particular, to quote the HardMPU repo, `the circuit design is free for non-commercial use.` The presence of this implementation does not permit commercial exploitation.
 If you build this, you may do so only for your own personal use.
 All [software](https://github.com/ab0tj/HardMPU/) is bound by the terms of the GPL.

 ## Initial setup
 The ATmega needs to be programmed before use.
-This can be done using any AVR programmer (AVRISP, STK500, USBtinyISP, USBasp etc) - I recommend the [programmer from Pololu](https://www.pololu.com/product/3172).
+This can be done using any AVR programmer (AVRISP, STK500, USBtinyISP, USBasp etc), or a universal programmer (TL866, T48).

+### Using an AVR programmer
+This method programs the ATmega chip in-place (with the board fully assembled), through the J4 ISP connector.
+The listed programmers work similarly, but AVRDUDE will need to be told what programmer you are using.
+This example uses the [programmer from Pololu](https://www.pololu.com/product/3172).

 Program the board loose (not plugged into a computer!) with the programmer configured to power the target at 5V.
-The required firmware can be found [here](https://github.com/ab0tj/HardMPU/tree/master/bin), and [AVRDUDE](https://github.com/avrdudes/avrdude/) is used to install the firmware onto the ATmega.
+The required firmware can be found [in ab0tj's repository](https://github.com/ab0tj/HardMPU/tree/master/bin) (download all files), and [AVRDUDE](https://github.com/avrdudes/avrdude/) is used to install the firmware onto the ATmega.

 You will need to modify the `program.bat` to reflect your programmer and environment.
 For example, to use a Pololu programmer detected at COM4, change (per-line):
 ```
 -c usbasp-clone